This article was written by Gregory H. Wolf

 Hallahan’s shutout in the World Series brought him increased attention, but he was not one to search for headlines.
 Preferring to spend his free time at a concert, play, or especially the movies, Hallahan was a modest, studious type.
 He was an avid reader, especially Wild West stories, and also enjoyed golfing.
 Throughout most of his career with the Cardinals, he lived with his parents in Binghamton and worked in the offseason at the Corona typewriter factory.

 Lee Allen, former historian at the Baseball Hall of Fame, likened Hallahan to a left-handed version of Burleigh Grimes, and suggested that the lines at the side of his mouth gave him the impression of a bulldog.22 Always conscious of his appearance, the 5-foot-10 Hallahan was considered small for a power pitcher, and weighed just 170 pounds, but gave the impression of being smaller.
 Among teammates he was known as Moon, a nickname catcher Earl Smith gave him because of his round face accentuated by closely cropped blond hair, blue eyes, and pronounced ears.
 Other appellations were Pug and Lefty, but sportswriters preferred Wild Bill, or Sweet William when Hallahan pitched well.23

 With a classic overhand delivery, Hallahan was primarily a fastball pitcher, but possessed a devastating hard curveball, and developed a deceptive slow curve as a change of pace which undoubtedly contributed to his success in 1930.
 “I simply threw the ball in there,” Hallahan said of his early career.
 “When I was in the hole, I had the impression that the soundest way to fool a batter was to cut loose with everything.
 I discovered that the slowballs are pretty effective when they aren’t expected.”24 Though Hallahan never overcame his wildness, he managed to control it enough to have a good run of success from 1930 through 1935, when he won a total of 85 games and averaged more than 200 innings pitched per year.
 “Bill Hallahan certainly has great speed,” said Ray Kremer, a standout pitcher for the Pirates in the late 1920s and early 1930s, but noted that his success resulted from the movement on his pitches. “[He] has a lot of stuff on the ball.
 The old ball certainly hops and shoots when Bill is having a good day.”25

-In 1931 Hallahan reported early to camp in Bradenton in the best shape of his life and boldly predicted that the Cardinals would win the World Series.[fn]Sam Murphy, “Hallahan Sees Cards as Champs,” Appleton (Wisconsin) Post-Crescent, January 8, 1931, 12.[/fn] Before it was commonplace to train year-round, Hallahan was described as a “demon for condition” and was said to be “in the gym every day.”[fn]“Hallahan Sees.”[/fn] “Condition is 50 percent of a pitcher’s stock in trade,” he said.
-“All through spring training I chase fungoes to strengthen my legs, and after the season starts I’m always running.”[fn]Clifford Bloodgood, “’Wild Bill’ Becomes ‘Sweet William’,” Baseball Magazine, July 1932, 298.[/fn] Brimming with confidence and acknowledging manager Street’s patience in helping him develop into a staff ace, Hallahan overcame early-season control problems (22 walks in his first three starts) to have a dominating June.
+In 1931 Hallahan reported early to camp in Bradenton in the best shape of his life and boldly predicted that the Cardinals would win the World Series.26 Before it was commonplace to train year-round, Hallahan was described as a “demon for condition” and was said to be “in the gym every day.”27 “Condition is 50 percent of a pitcher’s stock in trade,” he said.
+“All through spring training I chase fungoes to strengthen my legs, and after the season starts I’m always running.”28 Brimming with confidence and acknowledging manager Street’s patience in helping him develop into a staff ace, Hallahan overcame early-season control problems (22 walks in his first three starts) to have a dominating June.
 He tossed five complete games in six starts, won four of five decisions, and posted a 2.28 ERA in 51⅓ innings while issuing just 18 walks.
 He hurled consecutive shutouts when he held Brooklyn to six hits on June 7 and the Boston Braves to eight hits on June 13.
 On August 30 he struck out a career-high 13 in a convincing complete-game 4-1 victory against the Pirates.
 Concluding the season winning four of five starts, each victory a complete game, Hallahan finished with a career-high 19 wins to tie for the lead in the NL.
-Logging a career-high 248 2/3 innings, Wild Bill led the NL in walks (112) and strikeouts (159) for a second straight year, and in wild pitches (11) for the first of three times.
+Logging a career-high 248⅔ innings, Wild Bill led the NL in walks (112) and strikeouts (159) for a second straight year, and in wild pitches (11) for the first of three times.

 St. Louis ran away with the pennant behind a scrappy, hard-nosed team led by MVP Frankie Frisch, 5-foot-8 rookie Pepper Martin, and veterans Chick Hafey and Jim Bottomley.
 Though they hit just 60 home runs, they scored the second most runs (815) in the league.
 The pitching staff was a model of consistency and ranked second in ERA.
 Hallahan led the team with 30 starts and innings; Burleigh Grimes, Paul Derringer, Rhem, and Syl Johnson each started at least 23 games, and Jesse “Pop” Haines started 17; all six won at least 11 games to help the Cardinals set a franchise record with 101 wins.